ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-storage-gateway.md

 Gateway-cached - store in cloud; cache local for low latency; 32TB each * 32 volumes supported = 1PB

-Gateway-stored - store it local; 512TB; mounted as iSCSI; point-in-time snapshots; EBS volume capable
+Gateway-stored - store it local; 512TB; mounted as iSCSI; point-in-time snapshots (consistency = offline the volume to flush data to disk); EBS volume capable

 Gateway-Virtual Tape Library or Shelf - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-based Virtual Tape Library (VTL) consisting of a virtual media changer and tape drives that can hold up to 1PB.